Yurik72/ESPHap/README.md

 Many thanks to [Mixiaoxiao](https://github.com/Mixiaoxiao)  to give a hint for ESP8266 to stop watchdog and some functions with lower memory usage

 # Build instruction
+Before usage your Arduino enviropment should be prepared to works with ESP32 and/or ESP8266.

-This library should be located under standart Arduino libraries folder.
+This library (ESPHAP) should be located under the  standart Arduino libraries folder.
+You can install this from the library manager or clone sources.
-Library is depends from [wolfssl](https://github.com/wolfSSL)  , but it requires some preparation before usage...
+Library is depends from  the [wolfssl](https://github.com/wolfSSL)  and you need to have wolfssl library as well in the library folder , but it requires some preparation before usage...

 ## For ESP32